BenjaminBld/Machine-Learning-1/README.md

 ./src/random_forest_movie_profitability.ipynb : using random forest classifier in order to predict if a movie will be a profitable or not.

 ./src/linear_regression_movie_profitability.ipynb : using linear regression in order to predict movies profitability in %.

+Note : Added files as .py aswell in order to make it easy to access in a first place.